This site contains no information about the edibility or toxicity of mushrooms.

 Pholiota limonella also known as Lemon-yellow Pholiota, is a medium to large, orange-yellow, rounded agaric with a slimy cap.
 The mushroom grows in clusters on downed logs, standing dead trees, and stumps.

 cylindrical, solid, firm.
-Surface cottony above poorly developed ring, fibrillose to scaly below.
+Surface cottony above the poorly developed ring, fibrillose to scaly below.
 The colour is whitish to yellowish under reddish-brown to brownish or yellowish-brown scales that may be scattered or densely packed.
 Spore print

 on the Mushroom Expert Web site.